 Language Development and Reading Disabilities: This course will teach you to understand and deal with reading difficulties.
 You will employ effective instructional strategies to help students with diagnosed learning disabilities demonstrate academic progress.

 Intervention for Emotional / Behavioral Needs: Learn about how social and emotional skills, mental health, and learning are connected.
 This course should focus on how schools can provide support.

 Math and Science Methods: In this course, you will learn about evidence based practices you can employ to math and science teaching to students with learning differences.

 How Long Does It Take to Earn a Special Education degree?

-Earning a Bachelor’s in Special Education may take about four years, on average.
-The program usually calls for at least 120 credits.
+If you are considering earning a B.S. in Special Education, it may take you about four years, on average.
+The program usually calls for you to earn at least 120 credits.